 We have no major complaints, but we wish the Catalyst 2 offered just a little bit more in terms of protection.
 There are not enough stakes to pull out the head and foot ends of the fly, which is ultimately no big deal.
 The fly zipper also isn't watertight, which we do see on other budget models as well.

 We aren't huge fans of the single-stake triangle vestibule.
 We find, especially on budget models, that one side of the triangle is a little too saggy and readjusting it takes time that we would rather not take at the end of a long day of hiking.
-We prefer the trapezoidal vestibules of the The North Face Stormbreak 2 and REI Passage 2.
+We prefer the trapezoidal vestibules of some other models.

-Though we really wish that this tent came with enough of them, the six included hex stakes are a notch or two sturdier than typical hook stakes.
+Though we wish that this tent came with enough of them, the six included hex stakes are a notch or two sturdier than typical hook stakes.
 Another nice plus is the included footprint.
-Most manufacturers will sell footprints separately but getting one in the bag is a nice add on that will prolong the life of your tent floor.
+Most manufacturers will sell the footprint separately, but getting one in the bag is a nice add on that will prolong the life of your tent floor.